Canon G7 X Mark II vs Fujifilm X100T

 It is notable that the X100T has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X100T has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
+Both the G7X Mark II and the X100T have been discontinued, but can regularly be found used on eBay.
+The X100T was replaced by the Fujifilm X100F, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Fujifilm X100T?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.